vladysor/SensEdu/docs/Projects/EMG.md

 ## Biological Background

-First, we need to establish an understand of what we are trying to measure.
+First, we need to establish an understanding of what we are trying to measure.

 {: .TIP}
 Highly recommended to watch the video [Neuromuscular Junction](https://youtu.be/_k6QINRcdV4?si=TG5Yw0wvDcTJtR6G) by [Byte Size Med].